Generation War: Comments in the UK and US

 According to the NPR review by Ella Taylor, the film depicts how totalitarianism corrupts almost everything in its path, including individual responsibility.The New Yorker reviewer David Denby wrote that "Generation War has the strengths and the weaknesses of middlebrow art: it may be clunky, but it's never dull, and, once you start watching, you can't stop," and "the old accepted notion that the barbarians were confined to the S.S. and the Gestapo has been cast aside.
 The series acknowledges what scholars have established in recent years: that the Wehrmacht played a major role in committing atrocities in the occupied countries."
 But "while destroying one myth, the filmmakers have built up another.
 The movie says that young men and women were seduced and then savagely betrayed—brutalized by what the Nazis and the war itself put them through.
 Their complicity, in this account, is forced, never chosen.
 Aimed at today's Germans, who would like, perhaps, to come to a final reckoning with the war period, Generation War is an appeal for forgiveness.
-But the movie sells dubious innocence in the hope of eliciting reconciliation."The Tablet reviewer Laurence Zuckerman said that Generation War's presentation of World War II Germans as tolerant and free of anti-Semitism was "wildly out of sync" with what scholars have learned from letters, diaries, and other primary sources.
+But the movie sells dubious innocence in the hope of eliciting reconciliation."The Tablet reviewer Laurence Zuckerman said that Generation War' presented World War II Germans as tolerant and free of anti-Semitism which was "wildly out of sync" with what scholars have learned from letters, diaries, and other primary sources.
 In reality, "most ordinary Germans at the time held attitudes of casual racism at the very least, and a strong sense of imperial entitlement over Jews, Slavs and other races deemed racially and culturally inferior.
 The series tries to draw a distinction between Nazis and everyday Germans that simply did not exist in any broad way.
 The tagline on the movie's poster – 'What happens when the country you love betrays everything you believe?' – is demonstrably false.
 Most Germans believed in the Nazi agenda."The Spectator reviewer James Delingpole criticized the series as "semi-apologia" that "had ducked frank and fearless authenticity in favour of face-saving, intellectually dishonest, respectful melodrama that leaves its audience feeling frustrated, cheated and rudderless".
-He criticized the film's portrayal of its main characters as non-zealots, spirited young people forced to confront unpleasant realities and make agonizing choices as ahistorical; Delingpole describes a leading character (Friedhelm) as "a 21st-century German parachuted into a period where he wouldn't have survived more than a few seconds".
+He criticized the film's portrayal of its main characters as non-zealots, spirited young people forced to confront unpleasant realities and make agonizing choices as ahistorical, with Delingpole describing Friedhelm as "a 21st-century German parachuted into a period where he wouldn't have survived more than a few seconds".